 § Montessori believed in autonomy in the learning process.
 Each individual is unique and therefore must be given freedom to choose the material for self-construction.
 The development of responsible choice maintains order in the environment and becomes the mechanism for personal growth.

 The Goal of Montessori Education is to foster the development of a self actualizing individual capable of responsible choice.
-Academic achievement is a by-product of this goal.
+Academic, social, and emotional growth are a by-product of this goal.

 The Montessori environment is a working community of children and adults in a physical setting that calls out for involvement.
 The young child internalizes the environment in the process of self-construction.
 The environment is not only rich in the material for construction, but reflects order and beauty.